Constantin Zamfir: Club career

 Zamfir, nicknamed Papucul Zburător (The Flying Shoe), was born on 15 May 1951 in Bucșani, Romania.
 In 1969, he began playing football at Divizia C club Petrolul Videle.
 Afterwards he went to play for Voința Ilia and Dacia Orăștie, before returning to Videle in 1972.
 Subsequently, in 1973, he joined Petrolul Ploiești where he made his Divizia A debut on 12 August 1973 under coach Gheorghe Dumitrescu in a 2–1 away loss to CFR Cluj.
 The team was relegated at the end of his first season, but Zamfir stayed with the club for one more year.

-In 1975 he joined Steaua București which sent eight players to Petrolul in exchange for his transfer, including Florian Dumitrescu and Nicolae Pantea.
+In 1975, he joined Steaua București which sent eight players to Petrolul in exchange for his transfer, including Florian Dumitrescu and Nicolae Pantea.
 In the summer of that year, the club participated in a tournament in Spain where they played against Sevilla, Espanyol Barcelona, Cádiz and Granada.
 Zamfir made a good impression and was nicknamed by the Spanish press as "The New Gento".
 Sevilla also made an offer of 2 million pesetas for him, but he was denied the transfer.
-In his first season he helped Steaua win The Double, being used by coach Emerich Jenei in 32 league games in which he scored eight goals, and played the entire match in the 2–1 win over CSU Galați in the Cupa României final.
-He reached another Cupa României final, where Jenei used him the full 90 minutes in the eventual 2–1 loss to Universitatea Craiova.
+On 2 November 1975, he netted a goal in a 3–3 draw against rivals Dinamo București.
+He finished his first season at Steaua by winning The Double, being used by coach Emerich Jenei in 32 league games in which he scored eight goals, and played the entire match in the 2–1 win over CSU Galați in the Cupa României final.
+He reached another Cupa României final in 1977, where Jenei used him the full 90 minutes in the eventual 2–1 loss to Universitatea Craiova.
 In the 1977–78 season, Zamfir scored three goals in the 24 league games Jenei used him, helping the club win another title.
 The team reached the 1979 Cupa României final under coach Gheorghe Constantin, Zamfir playing the entire match in the 3–0 win over Sportul Studențesc București.
 In his five-season spell with The Military Men he also played eight matches in European competitions, most notably getting past Young Boys with an 8–2 aggregate win in the first round of the 1979–80 European Cup Winners' Cup.